vezel-dev/zig-toolsets/README.md

 ---

-This project packs and distributes the [Zig](https://ziglang.org) compiler and standard library in a set of NuGet packages.
-These packages are mainly used by the [Zig MSBuild SDK](https://github.com/vezel-dev/zig-msbuild-sdk) but can also be used by other projects.
+This project packs and distributes the [Zig](https://ziglang.org) compiler and standard library in a set of NuGet packages for each platform that .NET runs on.
+These packages are mainly used by the
+[Zig MSBuild SDK](https://github.com/vezel-dev/zig-msbuild-sdk) but can also be used by other projects.

-* For every official release of Zig, a set of NuGet packages with the name pattern `Zig.Toolset.<rid>` will be published, where `<rid>` is replaced with `linux-arm64`, `osx-x64`, `win-x86`, etc.
+* For every official release of Zig, a set of NuGet packages with the name pattern `Zig.Toolset.<rid>` is published, where `<rid>` is replaced with `linux-arm64`, `osx-x64`, `win-x86`, etc.
-* Only the RIDs that .NET runs on will be covered (so e.g.
+* Only the RIDs that .NET runs on are covered (so e.g.
-  `Zig.Toolset.linux-riscv64` will *not* be available).
+  `Zig.Toolset.linux-riscv64` is *not* available).
-* The package version will match the official Zig release's version, with an extra fourth component added indicating the packaging version.
+* The package version matches the official Zig release's version, with an extra fourth component added indicating the packaging version.

 ## Usage